Suhaniz/Project/README.md

-# Project
-Loan Status Prediction System.
+# Loan Status Prediction System project.
 This is our Output.
 By using streamlit run app.py in app.py file.
 For Example
 PS C:\Users\hp\Desktop\loan> streamlit run app.py